mlc-ai/web-llm/README.md

 ### Chrome Extension

 You can also find examples on building chrome extension with WebLLM in [examples/chrome-extension](examples/chrome-extension/) and [examples/chrome-extension-webgpu-service-worker](examples/chrome-extension-webgpu-service-worker/).
-The latter one leverages service worker, so the extension is persisten in the background.
+The latter one leverages service worker, so the extension is persistent in the background.

 ## Full OpenAI Compatibility